tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 ## Troubleshooting

-Don't forget the PhoneCheck validation requires the device to enable Mobile Data.
+Don't forget the SubscriberCheck validation requires the device to enable Mobile Data.
-Because we have attached a *HttpLoggingInterceptor* you can use adb logs to debug your PhoneCheck:
+Because we have attached a *HttpLoggingInterceptor* you can use adb logs to debug your SubscriberCheck:
 ```code
 I/okhttp.OkHttpClient: --> POST https://mylocalserver.example/check
 I/okhttp.OkHttpClient: {"phone_number":"+447XXXXXXXXX"}